Working dog team travels overseas to purchase four-legged trainees

 |Downloads:

-This work, Working dog team travels overseas to purchase four-legged trainees [Image 5 of 5], by Agnes Koterba, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Working dog team travels overseas to purchase four-legged trainees, by Agnes Koterba, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT